VOTING ON ELECTION DAY – WHAT YOU NEED TO KNOW / BRING:

 • Maintain Social Distancing – keep 6’ away from anyone not from your household

-• Keep your ballot dry and free from hand sanitizers - Do not use hand sanitizer while handling your ballot
+• Keep your ballot dry and free from hand sanitizer - Do not use hand sanitizer while handling your ballot

 and be sure your voting booth is dry as it will cause issues tabulator breakdowns